Summer Summer

-"Summer Summer" is a 1993 song by German Eurodance group Loft, released as their debut single.
-In 1994, it was included on their first album, Wake the World.
+"Summer Summer" is a song by German Eurodance group Loft, released in April 1993 by RCA Records as their debut single.
+In 1994, it was included on their first album, Wake the World (1994).
 Written by Nosie Katzmann and Attack II (Michael Eisele), it features vocals by singer Gina Mohammed.
 Becoming a major hit in Europe, the song peaked at number seven in Finland, number ten in Germany and number 15 in Denmark.
-Additionally, it was a Top 30 hit in Austria and a Top 40 hit in Switzerland.
+Additionally, it was a top-30 hit in Austria and a top-40 hit in Switzerland.
 On the Eurochart Hot 100, it reached number 50 in September 1993.
-Outside Europe, it was a Top 30 hit also in Australia.
-A colorful music video was made to accompany it.
-In 2003, a new version of the song was released, titled "Summer Summer (Recall)".
+Outside Europe, it was a top-30 hit also in Australia.
+A colorful music video was produced to promote the single.
+In 2003, a new version was released, titled "Summer Summer (Recall)".